llmhyy/tls_attack/README.md

 * `features_minmax_{date}_{time}.csv`:file containing the min and max values for each dimension of the extracted features
 * `output.log`:                       file containing logging output

-__Note: If you see large chunks of error in the terminal output, it should be alright.
-This is largely due to trollius being a deprecated library in Python, hence it is not well maintained.
-However, we are still using it because it is a dependency of Pyshark.__

 ## Uploading into GitHub

 Because Github has a filesize limit of 100MB, the feature file, which can be  quite large, has be to be split into smaller files.